falconx/encounter-react/README.md

 Phase 2:
 1. [x] If possible, show circular profile image at center of map.
 Otherwise show firefly image.
 2. [x] On clicking the image/current position, show a menu: Drop presence, ...
-3. [!]
-Refactor map-encounter.jsx and presence-map.jsx
+3. [x] Refactor map-encounter.jsx and presence-map.jsx
 4. [ ] map-encounter.jsx: Updating on socket listeners will happen too frequently in the real world
 5. [x] Request profile image using Passport instead of using Facebook Graph API
 6. [x] Dropped presences screen.